Medically reviewed by Drugs.com. Last updated on Mar 1, 2022.

-In addition, each tablet contains the following inactive ingredients, anhydrous lactous, colloidal silicon dioxide, D&C yellow #10, FD&C blue #1, magnesium stearate, providone, pregetanized starch, and stearic acid.
+In addition, each tablet contains the following inactive ingredients, anhydrous lactous, colloidal silicon dioxide, D&C yellow #10, FD&C blue #1, zinc stearate, providone, pregetanized starch, and stearic acid.

 Orphenadrine citrate, (2-dimethylaminoethyl 2-methybenzhydryl ether citrate).
 It is as a white, practically odorless, crystalline powder, having a bitter taste.
 It is sparingly soluble in water, slightly soluble in alcohol.
 It has the following structural formula:

 Aspirin, salicylic acid acetate, is a non-opiate analgesic, anti-inflammatory and antipyretic agent.
 It occurs as a white, crystalline tabular or needle like powder and is odorless or has a faint odor.
 It is sparingly soluble in water, freely soluble in alcohol and chloroform.
 It has the following structural formula:

 Caffeine is a central nervous system stimulant which occurs as a white powder or white glistening needles, usually matted together.
 It is sparingly soluble in alcohol, and freely soluble in chloroform.
 The chemical name for caffeine is 1,3,7-Trimethylxanthine.
 It has the following structural formula:

 Orphenadrine citrate is a centrally acting (brain stem) compound which in animals selectively blocks facilitatory functions of the reticular formulation.
 Orphenadrine does not produce myoneural block, nor does it affect crossed extensor reflexes.
 Orphenadrine prevents nicotine-induced convulsions but not those produced by strychnine.